daatsi-aeres/plane_segmentation_tool/README.md

 ![Plane Segmentation Demo2](assets/stable_pc.gif)

+---

+## 🚀 What it is

 A high-precision, modular pipeline for extracting stable planar regions from noisy point clouds — built for robotics applications like pose estimation, box picking, and real-time scene understanding.

----

-## 🚀 Motivation

-Our warehouse robots needed sub-millimeter accurate pose estimation of packages in highly dynamic and cluttered environments.
-Fiducial markers like barcodes or ArUco tags often degraded, shifted, or required human effort to place — not ideal for autonomy at scale.

-So, I built this robust **plane segmentation pipeline** to detect and track object planes purely from raw point clouds, without any markers.
-This became a critical module in our larger robotic manipulation stack.

 ---